welllog/olog/README.md

 When implementing the Write method on your own, it is important to note that the []byte parameter should not exceed the scope of the method, otherwise data concurrency issues may occur and result in confusion.

 ### Performance
-Log a message and 3 fields:
+Log a message and 3 fields(disable caller output and RunParallel):
 ![bench](bench.webp)